-Marvel’s announced slate - Black Widow, Eternals, Shang-Chi and the Legend of the Ten Rings, Doctor Strange and the Multiverse of Magic, a third Spider-Man film, Thor: Love and Thunder, Black Panther 2 and Blade take us through 2021 and into 2022, so that's the first year with question marks on the schedule - specifically, the unspecified flags planted on February 18 and July 29.
+Marvel’s officially announced and/or widely reported slate - Black Widow and Eternals (both 2020); Shang-Chi and the Legend of the Ten Rings, Doctor Strange and the Multiverse of Madness, a third Spider-Man film and Thor: Love and Thunder (all four officially 2021); then Black Panther 2, Blade and an Ant-Man and the Wasp sequel take us through 2021 and into 2022.

-Black Panther 2 (May)
+May 6: Black Panther 2

-Captain Marvel 2 (Feb.-Mar.)
+February 17: Captain Marvel 2

 A sequel to the over $1 billion-dollar worldwide hit was confirmed by Feige as being in development but without a release date announced.